-- To provide support to AU-MS to ratify and/or align relevant International/Regional Instruments related to blue economy themes (with specific reference to protecting and conserving biodiversity); - 2.
-Optimizing conservation and sustainable use of biodiversity while minimizing conflicts among blue economy sub-themes; - 3.
-Strengthening measures for mitigating the negative impacts of coastal and marine tourism, oil, gas, deep Sea mining and climate change on aquatic biodiversity and environment; and, - 4.
-Strengthening gender inclusivity in aquatic biodiversity conservation and environmental management.
+- 1. To provide support to AU-MS to ratify and/or align relevant International/Regional Instruments related to Blue Economy themes (with specific reference to protecting and conserving biodiversity); - 2.
+Optimizing conservation and sustainable use of biodiversity while minimizing conflicts among Blue Economy sub-themes; - 3.
+Strengthening measures for mitigating the negative impacts of coastal and marine tourism, oil, gas, deep Sea mining and climate change on aquatic biodiversity and environment; and,

+4. Strengthening gender inclusivity in aquatic biodiversity conservation and environmental management.

 In line with the provisions of the project, AU-IBAR commissioned a consultancy to assess relevant Continental and Global biodiversity and environmental Instruments and develop priority actions for their enhanced ratification and implementation.
 The studies have been completed and report validated.
-The next stage in the process under the Biodiversity Project is to support selected AU-MS to review her National Policies, Regulations and align the National Instruments with relevant Global biodiversity and environmental Instruments.
-To ensure Regional consideration in the implementation of the project, Tunisia has been selected from North Africa.
-Also, this support is a continuation of earlier support under the provisions of Fisheries Governance project Phase 1
+The next stage in the process under the Biodiversity Project is to support selected AU-MS to review National Policies, Regulatory Frameworks and align the National Instruments with relevant Global biodiversity and environmental management Instruments.
+To ensure Regional consideration in the implementation of the project, the Republic of Cameroon has been selected from Central Africa Region to be supported.